ConnorBrookfield/DataRepProject/README.md

 ## Data Representation & Querying Project 2019

-This project displays my learning and utilisation of the following technologies and :
+This project displays my learning and utilisation of the following technologies:

 - React
 - Node.js